 - Most cruises have done away with the “formal night”.
 Celebrity designates two nights as “evening chic” where a cocktail dress or dressy pants and fancy top are acceptable.
 I wore nice black pants and a lace top.
 My husband wore slacks, a button down and sport coat.

 - Shore excursions.
 On all our shore excursions, the temperatures were mild, ranging from about 55 – 70 degrees.
 It was windy, so it did feel a little cooler at times.
 I was fine in jeans and a long sleeved tee with my windbreaker.
 The windbreaker added a little extra warmth, shielded me against the wind, could have served as raingear if needed and was easily folded up and put in my purse when I took it off.
+This is my favorite windbreaker because it folds up into its own little pocket.
+So easy to carry in your bag until you need it without a lot of bulk.

 Here is what I packed for our cruise, including a pre-cruise overnight stay in Seattle.